How Much Does a Financial Advisor Cost?

 The percentage of assets under management fees make up the most common fee structure today.
 Under AUM, financial advisors charge clients an annual percentage of the assets being managed.
 The smaller the number of your assets, the higher the fees.

 For example, a client with a $100,000 investment would incur an average AUM fee of 1.12% or $1,120 per year, whereas the average annual fee for a client with a $2 million investment would be 0.91% percent or $18,200.
-According to the report, these average fees include record keeping, accounting services, trading, due diligence, financial planning, investment advice, tax management, portfolio rebalancing and monitoring.
+Fees can range from $590-$177,000 per year, depending on the amount of AUM.
+According to AdvisoryHQ, these average fees include record keeping, accounting services, trading, due diligence, financial planning, investment advice, tax management, portfolio rebalancing and monitoring.

 In addition to AUM, financial advisors may use other fee structures to charge for their services.
 This includes flat annual fees based on investment amounts, hourly rates for individuals who need specific services and per-plan fees that combine several services.
 These financial advisor fees can vary depending on the part of the country you’re in and factors like active or passive management.

+Financial advisors can be split into two groups: fee-only and commission-based.
 The National Association of Personal Financial Advisors requires all of its members to use a fee-only pay structure.
 This pay structure provides greater transparency and reduces conflicts of interest that can interfere with the fiduciary role.
-Since fee-only financial advisors don’t earn a commission on their work, they have an incentive to do what’s best for each client’s personal situation.
+Since fee-only financial advisors don’t earn a commission on their work, like commission-based financial advisors do, they have an incentive to do what’s best for each client’s personal situation.
+You can find a fee-only fiduciary financial advisor through NAPFA.

 Choose the Right Advisor for Your Personal Goals